vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

 .. note::
    The size of the dprams is configurable during the generation of the FPGA bitstream (VHDL generic), but not at runtime.
-The software can retrieve the maximum *allowed* value from the *Multi-shot sample depth register* (see `ADC Core Registers <#ADC-Core-Registers>`__).
+The software can retrieve the maximum *allowed* value from the *Multi-shot sample depth register* (the registers description can be found in :doc:`memory-map`).
 The value stored in that read-only register already takes into account the 2 samples reserved for the time-tag (eg. if the actual maximum number of samples allowed is 8000, the register will read 7998).

 Calibration Data Storage in EEPROM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~